ruhtrArthur/Multi-Armed-Bandits-Cryptocurrency/README.md

 #### Process:

 I performed 500 rounds of simulations to determine which arm has the highest return in each simulation.
 In each bandit approach, I balanced between exploitation and exploration to maximize our cumulative return and minimize the regret.
-For each simulation, I assumed I invested $1 per day on a single token and determine how much return it can generated with that single token using different bandit algorithms.
+For each simulation, I assumed I invested $1 per day on a single token and determine how much return it can generated with that single token using different bandit algorithms. <br>
 Reward for each day is calculated by the formula: ($1 / open price) * close price - $1.

 #### Algorithms Used: